If you’re interested in making your soil more acidic, you can try a few natural methods. Adding vinegar to your soil can help.

 3. Compost Tea

-Just soak a one-part compost in ten parts water for about a week.
-Stir it every day.
-When ready to use, strain it, then use the strained liquid to water your plants.
+Soak one part compost in ten parts water for about a week, stirring it every day.
+When ready to use, strain the compost and use the strained liquid to water your plants.

-This is also a great remedy to improve the overall health of your soil.
+This “tea” is also an excellent remedy for improving the overall health of your soil.

 4. Cottonseed Meal